For clinical data see section “Risk” below

 Common names

-- 6. Picado's jumping pitviper
+- 1. Picado's jumping pitviper

 Distribution

-From Mexico, southward through Central America to Panama.
+Costa Rica and Panama.
 See link "Distribution" at the top of the page for detailed informations.

 Biology

-Juveniles of all species have a yellow tail tip (lure).
+Juveniles have a yellow tail tip (lure).

 Risk